betajs/betajs-media-components/README.md

-# betajs-media-components 0.0.1
+# betajs-media-components 0.0.2

-BetaJS-Media is a JavaScript media UI components framework
+BetaJS-Media-Components is a JavaScript media UI components framework

 ## Status